Article

 • Licensing Price Increases: Once deployed, an RMM solution will typically have some per-unit cost associated with ongoing operation.
 These costs are usually based on a count of devices or the amount of data processed in the platform.
 You may be presented with volume or commitment discounts as the size of your fleet progresses.

 • Soft Costs: You will incur ongoing costs for vendor management activity, as described above.
-You will also have costs associated with internal training and, depending on the model, an internal center of expertise for the RMM solution.
+You will also have costs associated with internal training and, depending on the model, an internal Center of Expertise for the RMM solution.

 Typically, purchasing RMM solutions on the market is much more cost-effective than building one internally.
 However, there is likely to be a strong vendor lock-in once the solution is deployed, and that bears consideration in both the “build vs. buy” debate and also in the vendor selection process described in “Getting Started”.
 You should choose an RMM solution provider that closely matches your current needs, has a track record of being able to grow with their customers, has a strong history of performance, and demonstrates a commitment to helping you better understand your business.